securenetizen/cinematacms/docs/visual_walkthrough.md

 ### Step 1: Browse Categories

-Go to the **Categories** section to see a list or table of all videos.
+Go to the **Categories** section to see a list or table of all videos categories.

 ![Category List](./category-list.PNG)